Cradock, South Africa: Colonial history

 The official proclamation appeared in the Cape Town Gazette on 21 January 1814.
 Sir John Cradock sanctioned an expenditure of 12 000 rixdollars on public buildings and work began at once on a house for the deputy landdrost.
-In addition he was allowed a farm to "render his positionas comfortable and respectable as possible".
+In addition he was allowed a farm to "render his position as comfortable and respectable as possible".
 The farm chosen was Driefontein, that of Piet van Heerden's brother, W J van Heerden.

 In July 1817 the Reverend John Evans was appointed as first minister and he set about raising funds for a church.
 With minister, deputy landdrost, constable and policemen, the inhabitants could consider their tiny village well on the way to being a "town".

 In the 1830s the Great Trek began, as Afrikaners who were discontent with British rule left en masse for the interior.
 Most of the migration departed from (and via) the area around Cradock.

 The Cape Colony received a degree of independence in 1872 when "Responsible Government" was declared and, in 1877, the government of Prime Minister John Molteno sanctioned construction of a railway line connecting Port Elizabeth on the coast with the hinterland.
 Passing as it did through Cradock it led to significant growth and economic development in and around the town.

 In the early 1900s, a boom in demand for ostrich feathers led to a massive rise in prosperity for the local ostrich farmers.